 B. For Deals and Discounts

-In 2016, United States Postal Service (USPS) held a mobile shopping promotion campaign.
+In 2016, the United States Postal Service (USPS) held a mobile shopping promotion campaign.
 Mailers could avail discounts by adding QR Codes to standard mail.
 This included large envelopes, newsletters, and magazines.
 Scanning the QR Codes allowed users to make purchases online and avail discounts.

 In Dec 2012, Mall of America, Bloomington, Minnesota put up QR Code ads in specific areas of the mall.
 When scanned, the QR Code redirected shoppers to a web page.
 On this web page, Here users could stand a chance to win a shopper’s card worth USD 1,000.
 Besides the offer, the web page also showed the mall’s timings and other offers.